 Oliver K. Kirui is a Research Fellow in the Development Strategies and Governance Unit (DSG) at IFPRI.
 He is based in Khartoum and was a part of the team leading the establishment of the SSSP.
 Oliver is currently conducting and supporting research related to several policy-relevant topics such as agricultural and economic transformation, markets and trade, livelihoods and nutrition, development strategy and investment planning, and resilience of agriculture under climate change and extreme weather events.
 Oliver is experienced in managing and conducting evidence-based research, building coalitions and working with multiple stakeholders, and conceptualizing, conducting and communicating research outputs to various audiences.
 Before joining IFPRI, he has worked as a Senior Researcher and Postdoctoral Fellow at the Center for Development Research (ZEF), University of Bonn, Germany.
 Previously, he worked as a Research Associate at the International Maize and Wheat Improvement Center (CIMMYT) based in Nairobi.
 He received his PhD in Development Economics from the University of Bonn, Germany in 2016.
 Oliver has collaborated with many colleagues and partners to produce several policy-relevant publications (journal articles, discussion and working papers, project reports and policy briefs) in several thematic areas.
 Email: o.k.kirui@cgiar.org

-Hala Abushama is a Research Assistant in the Development Strategies and Governance Unit (DSG) at the International Food Policy Research Institute.
+Hala Abushama is a Research Analyst in the Development Strategies and Governance Unit (DSG) at the International Food Policy Research Institute.
 She is a development economist with particular research interest in political economy and institutional economics, labor economics, and economics of education.
 Her research focuses on the East Africa region, with a particular focus on Sudan, Burundi and Ethiopia, and covers a broad spectrum of development economics themes such as global value chains analyses, women’s labor force participation, political and economic barriers to women’s skills development, intergovernmental fiscal structures, education financing, and the political economy of public policy.
 Hala holds a BSc (Hons) in Economics and Finance from the University of Khartoum (2016), and a MSc in Development Economics from SOAS University of London (2019).
 Prior to joining IFPRI, she worked as Research Consultant at the World Bank’s Digital Development Practice and Education Global Practice, Junior Economic Advisor in Government of Sudan – Khartoum State’s Ministry of Finance, Junior Economist (PG Fellow) at the African Development Bank (Burundi Country Office), Researcher at the London School of Economics and Political Science, and a Research Assistant at SOAS University of London.
 Hala is also a Founding Member of the Sudanese Women Economists Association (2020) and is a member of the Middle East Economics Association (2016).
 Email: h.abushama@cgiar.org

 Staff from HQ and other IFPRI Country Offices